The COVID-19 vaccine will be available to all Australians in 2021. Read about its safety, development, approval and more.

 The Australian Government also has agreements to secure the following vaccines:

-- Novavax — if approved by the TGA, it’s anticipated that 51 million doses will be available in Australia.
+- Novavax — this vaccine has been given provisional determination by the TGA, and if granted provisional approval, it’s anticipated that 51 million doses will be available in Australia.
 You’ll likely need 2 doses.

 - COVAX facility — this is a global initiative that will provide access to COVID-19 vaccines when they become available.
 If approved, it’s anticipated that 25 million doses will be available to the Australian population.

-Why is Pfizer the preferred vaccine for people aged 59 and under?
+Why are the Pfizer and Moderna vaccines preferred for people aged 59 and under?

 There is a link between the AstraZeneca vaccine and a very rare condition called thrombosis with thrombocytopenia syndrome (TTS).
 The risk of this occurring is slightly higher in younger adults than in older adults.
 TTS typically occurs around 4 to 42 days after AstraZeneca vaccination and can be treated very effectively.

-Therefore, the Australian Technical Advisory Group on Immunisation (ATAGI) recommends that Pfizer is the preferred vaccine for people aged 59 and under.
+Therefore, the Australian Technical Advisory Group on Immunisation (ATAGI) recommends that the Pfizer and Moderna vaccines are the preferred vaccines for people aged 59 and under.

 Are COVID-19 vaccines safe?